Next Generation Air Transportation System: ADS-B In

 The FAA worked with American Airlines and ACSS to install ADS-B In avionics that enable IM on the airline's fleet of Airbus A321 aircraft.
 The avionics enabled initial IM operations in Albuquerque en route airspace starting in 2022.
 Operations will be used to gather benefits data to share with the aviation community to motivate other air carriers to equip for ADS-B In.
-The FAA plans to deploy IM operations across the U.S. National Airspace System after 2025.

-Another application is Cockpit Display of Traffic Information Assisted Visual Separation (CAVS), which is used by air carriers to enhance traffic situational awareness.
-It allows a flight crew to continue a visual landing procedure using the electronic display to maintain separation if the pilot loses sight of traffic because of reduced visibility, which reduces time and distance flown.
+Another application is Cockpit Display of Traffic Information (CDTI) Assisted Visual Separation (CAVS), which is used by air carriers to enhance traffic situational awareness.
+It allows a flight crew to continue a visual landing procedure using the electronic display to maintain separation if the pilot loses sight of traffic because of reduced visibility.
+It is expected to reduce go-arounds due to traffic flying too close on the final approach, which saves time and distance flown.
 Standards are complete and ready for manufacturers to produce the necessary avionics.

+CDTI-Assisted Separation on Approach (CAS-A) is third type of application that uses ADS-B In.
+It is similar to CAVS except that pilots don't need to see the aircraft ahead through the window.
+Pilots also can continue flying at lower ceiling thresholds and with reduced spacing along the approach path during certain weather conditions to enable higher throughput.

-As with IM, CAVS was installed on the American Airlines fleet of Airbus A321 aircraft, and the airline plans on sharing its data with the aviation community.
+As with IM, CAVS and CAS-A were installed on the American Airlines fleet of Airbus A321 aircraft, and the airline plans on sharing its data with the aviation community.
 The airline started operating CAVS in May 2021.
+A fourth application the airline has tested will help to avoid wake turbulence.
+The vertical path indicator gives in-trail pilots the lead aircraft’s vertical path via an ADS-B guidance display.
+Through the testing of ADS-B In capabilities, American Airlines is interested in equipping more of its aircraft for ADS-B In.

 Although it can be used without it, a NASA-developed application called Traffic Aware Strategic Aircrew Requests (TASAR) could benefit from aircraft equipped with ADS-B In.
 TASAR suggests a new route or altitude change to save time or fuel, and ADS-B In can assist by enabling the software to determine what requests will likely be approved by air traffic control due to nearby traffic.
 A NASA study of Alaska Airlines flights projected that the airline would save more than 1 million gallons of fuel, more than 110,000 minutes of flight time, and $5.2 million annually.